Estimated reading time: 10 minutes

 On the ADHD front, the platform allows you to break larger projects down into subtasks and focus on accomplishing one subtask at a time.
 It’s also known as “task chunking” – a great way to stay focused having ADHD.
 This helps avoid overwhelmed scenarios and procrastination.

-Asana also helps keep track of due dates so that you don’t accidentally miss a deadline.
-You can even organize your tasks by priority, so you know where to start first thing in the morning.
+Asana also helps track due dates so you don’t accidentally miss a deadline.
+You can even prioritize your tasks, so you know where to start first thing in the morning.

 When it comes to the downsides, G2 users express frustration when trying to access advanced features, as most of them are exclusively available with the Premium plan priced at $10.99 per user per month.